ievgennaida/animation-timeline-control/README.md

 | dragFinished              | emitted when drag finished. args type: TimelineDragEvent     	|
 | KeyframeChanged              | emitted when drag finished. args type: TimelineKeyframeChangedEvent   |

-Each event can be prevented by calling args.preventDefault()
+Events can be prevented by calling args.preventDefault()

 Example of the type strict event subscription:
 ```JavaScript